 - The Chase Sapphire Reserve® Card (review) offers 3x points on dining and travel

-- The Chase Sapphire Reserve® Card (review) offers 3x points on dining, online groceries, and select streaming services, and 2x points on travel
+- The Chase Sapphire Preferred® Card (review) offers 3x points on dining, online groceries, and select streaming services, and 2x points on travel

 - The Ink Business Preferred® Credit Card (review) offers 3x points on the first $150,000 spent annually on travel, shipping purchases, internet, cable and phone services, and advertising purchases made with social media sites and search engines